 D365 Master Planning Dates CONCLUSION

 Why are there two “Requested date” fields?
 Looking at the above, it will become clear.
 The green rows are about date modification on the supply side.
 The yellow rows are about date modification on the demand side.
-Green rows: The requested date in the order grid is only populated when the scenario applies to a modification of the planned order is only populated when the scenario is related to the demand date.
+Green rows: The requested date in the order grid is only populated when the scenario applies to a modification of the planned order’s delivery date.
+In this case, the requested date in the planned order grid is populated because there can only be one requested date.
+A planned order has only one delivery date.
+Yellow rows: The requested date in the Peggingfast tab of the planned order is only populated when the scenario is related to the demand date.
 A planned order can be pegged to multiple demands, which means there can be multiple demand dates or requirement dates.
 So, I would have to calculate different requested dates.
 The system has no choice but to populate the requested date on the pegging tab.
 We hope the mystery of the Requested date is no longer a mystery.
 One final comment: a company that does not use any Safety margins and keeps the parameters 1 and 2 to “No” will only see Requested dates populated on planned orders when Sales order lines have requested or confirmed delivery dates on non-working days.
 Have any questions about using the D365 Master Planning dates?
-Don’t hesitate to contact us
+Don’t hesitate to contact us at any time!

 This publication contains general information only and Sikich is not, by means of this publication, rendering accounting, business, financial, investment, legal, tax, or any other professional advice or services.
 This publication is not a substitute for such professional advice or services, nor should you use it as a basis for any decision, action or omission that may affect you or your business.
 Before making any decision, taking any action or omitting an action that may affect you or your business, you should consult a qualified professional advisor.
 You acknowledge that Sikich shall not be responsible for any loss sustained by you or any person who relies on this publication.